-6. HEALTH BENEFITS
+5. HEALTH BENEFITS

-This application is being assessed on nutritional equivalence, not in relation to health benefit.
-However fluoride is well recognised for its dental health benefits in relation to preventing dental caries.
+Fluoride is well recognised for its dental health benefits in relation to preventing dental caries (Fawell et al., 2002; World Health Organization, 2002; NHMRC, 2007b).
 In requesting permission for the addition of fluoride to packaged water, the Applicant touched on a number of public health issues relating to the population intake of fluoride and methods for maintaining dental health through sufficient access to fluoride.
-Additionally, submissions to the Initial Assessment Report commented on this health benefit of fluoride.
-This issue is discussed briefly below however, as the benefits of fluoride on dental caries have long been recognised (WHO, 2002; NHMRC, 2007b, Fawell et al, 2006), a full assessment of the benefit will not be considered in detail.
+Submissions to the Draft Assessment Report also commented on the health benefits of fluoride.

-6.1 Nutritional role for bones
+5.1 Nutritional role for bones